A crystalline incarnation of Berthelot's conjecture and K\"unneth formula for isocrystals: Base change theorems for crystalline cohomology

-\begin{proof}[Proof of \ref{unifbounded}] The statement is Zariski-local on ${\lS}'$ and ${\lS}$, so we may assume they are affine.
-We want to reduce to the case where $X$ is also affine by using cohomological descent as in \cite[Proposition 3.5.2]{berthelot} and \cite[Theorem 7.8]{BO78}.
+We may assume that ${\lS}'$ and ${\lS}$ are affine.
+We want to reduce to the case where $X$ is also affine by using cohomological descent as in \cite[Proposition 3.5.2]{Ber74} and \cite[Theorem 7.8]{BO78}.
+If $U\subseteq \lS$ is any open subset then we have Thus in \ref{unifbounded} we may assume $U=\lS$.

-We take a finite covering $\{U_i\}_{i=0,\cdots,n}$ of $X$ .
-We show that the number $r$ in \ref{unifbounded} depends only on the relative dimension of $X/S$ and $n$, so that, in particular, \ref{unifbounded} is equivalent to say there exists $r\in \N$, which depends only on $X\arr S$, such that for all $i>r$ we have